lz0104132490/6447_Fuzzer/writeup.md

 ## Bugs Exercised (11 Challenge Binaries)

 - The fuzzer was validated against all eleven challenge fixtures.
 Each campaign recorded at least one crashing input in `fuzzer_output`, demonstrating the ability to rediscover every seeded bug.
-- The fuzzer was validated using additional jpg2 test case.
+- The fuzzer was validated using additional json3, json4, plaintext4, xml3, xml4 and jpg2 test cases.

 ## Limitations and Future Work